fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

     (1) 464 Vine reviewers met the conditions set for this analysis.
 As one would expect, almost all of them (N=459) had no verified purchase.

     (2) On the other hand, unpaid customers (N= 36999) had an interesting split.
-52% had no verifed purchase while the remaining 48% had verfied purchase.
+52% had no verifed purchase while the remaining 48% showed verfied purchase.

     (3) This was quite interesting to note as overwhelming majority of 'supposedly unpaid' customers with no verfied purchase history gave 5 star ratings for this category of products.

-    (4) The trustworthiness of reviews given to this category by 'supposedly unpaid' customers is therefore doubtful.
+    (4) The reviews given to this category by 'supposedly unpaid' vine customers is therefore doubtful.
+These customers are not part of the vine program however they might be a part of a vendor run paid schemes in its internal workings.

 ([camera analysis screenshots](https://github.com/fbrowther/Amazon_Product_Reviews_Analysis_on_Cloud/tree/main/Level%202/Camera))